-The MAX5887 outputs two complementary currents (IOUTP, IOUTN) that can be operated in a single-ended or differential configuration.
+The MAX5888 outputs two complementary currents (IOUTP, IOUTN) that can be operated in a singleended or differential configuration.
 A load resistor can convert these two output currents into complementary single-ended output voltages.
 The differential voltage existing between IOUTP and IOUTN can also be converted to a single-ended voltage using a transformer or a differential amplifier configuration.
-If no transformer is used, the output should have a 50Ω termination to the analog ground and a 50Ω resistor between the outputs.
+If no transformer is used, the output should have a 50 $\Omega$ termination to the analog ground and a 50 $\Omega$ resistor between the outputs.

-Although not recommended for single-ended operation, because of additional noise pickup from the ground plane, IOUTP should be selected as the output, with IOUTN connected to AGND.
+Although not recommended, because of additional noise pickup from the ground plane, for single-ended operation IOUTP should be selected as the output, with IOUTN connected to AGND.
 Note that a single-ended output configuration has a higher 2nd-order harmonic distortion at high output frequencies than a differential output configuration.